José de Gálvez, 1st Marquess of Sonora: Expeditions from Baja to Alta California

 Meanwhile, the second overland party, headed by Portolá, gathered in Loreto, around 900 miles south of San Diego — with instructions to follow the Rivera party to San Diego.
 The Portolá expedition included Franciscan missionaries headed by Junípero Serra.
-The expedition founded the Mission San Diego de Alcalá and the Royal Presidio of San Diego in July 1769 at San Diego.
+The expedition founded Mission San Diego de Alcalá and the Royal Presidio of San Diego in July 1769 in San Diego.
 Portolá then continued north to explore the Alta California coast and re-establish the port of Monterey visited in 1602 by Sebastián Vizcaíno.

 In November 1769, the Portolá expedition discovered San Francisco Bay before returning to San Diego.
 A second trip in 1770 led to the establishment of the Presidio of Monterey and Mission San Carlos Borromeo de Carmelo (Mission Carmel).
 Although Gálvez — in arguing for his plan to expand into San Diego and Monterey — had projected that Alta California would eventually prove a great source of revenue for the Spanish crown, the region wound up running an annual deficit during most of its years under Spanish rule.